-I prefer to use Late Binding, because it seems to be more robust, portable and you avoid possible compatibility issues when moving between computers with different version of the same library.
-Keep in mind that using Late Binding you loose IntelliSense features like code completion.
+I prefer to use Late Binding, because it seems to be more robust, portable and you avoid possible compatibility issues when moving between computers with a different version of the same library.
+Keep in mind that using Late Binding you lose IntelliSense features like code completion.

 Dim firstList As ArrayList Set firstList = New ArrayList

 Dim secondList As Object Set secondList = CreateObject("System.Collections.ArrayList")

 Option Explicit Sub ArrayListExample() Const TOP_BOUND = 100 Dim i As Long ' early binding Dim firstList As ArrayList Set firstList = New ArrayList For i = 1 To TOP_BOUND ' populate with random numbers between 0 - 100 firstList.Add Int((100 - 0 + 1) * Rnd + 0) Next ' late binding Dim secondList As Object Set secondList = CreateObject("System.Collections.ArrayList") 'Create the ArrayList For i = 1 To TOP_BOUND ' populate with random [A-Z] characters secondList.Add Chr(Int((90 - 65 + 1) * Rnd + 65)) Next ' sort lists firstList.Sort secondList.Sort ' you can call also other methods of ArrayList class firstList.AddRange secondList firstList.InsertRange 0, secondList For i = 0 To firstList.Count - 1 Debug.Print firstList(i) Next Dim arr() ' populate array variable with ArrayList content arr = firstList.ToArray() End Sub